Sudden Paralysis of the Hind Legs in cats

 Basics and possible causes

-Sudden paralysis of the hind legs in cats can be caused by various medical problems.
-One of the most common causes is aortic thrombosis, also known as saddle thrombus.
+Sudden paralysis of the hind legs in cats can be attributed to various medical problems.
+One of the most common causes is aortic thrombosis, also known as saddle thrombosis.
 This occurs when a blood clot blocks the main artery that carries blood to the hind legs.
 This interrupts the blood supply, leading to rapid muscle weakness and paralysis.

-Another possible cause is trauma, such as from an accident or fall, that damages the spine.
+Another possible cause is trauma, for example from an accident or fall, which leads to damage to the spine.
 Spinal injuries can affect the spinal canal and lead to neurological deficits that manifest as paralysis.

 Neurological disorders such as herniated discs or tumors in the spinal cord area can also cause sudden paralysis.
-These conditions put pressure on the spinal cord or nerves, which impairs normal function.
+These conditions lead to pressure on the spinal cord or nerves, which impairs normal function.

 Typical accompanying symptoms